-- ILL is available to current Bay Path College students, faculty, staff, and alumni.
-A valid College ID card or Special Borrower card with barcode is required.
+- ILL is available to current Bay Path University students, faculty, staff, and alumni.
+A valid University ID card or Special Borrower card with barcode is required.

 - All materials obtained through interlibrary services must be returned to the Library's Circulation Desk by the due date.

 - The Library reserves the right to limit any individual's use of interlibrary loan services or to reject any request for service.

-- Persons not affiliated with Bay Path College are welcome to use the facilities and non-restricted resources of Hatch Library, but they do not have circulation privileges.
+- Persons not affiliated with Bay Path University are welcome to use the facilities and non-restricted resources of Hatch Library, but they do not have circulation privileges.

-- Persons not affiliated with Bay Path College may be asked to complete a visitor registration form.
+- Persons not affiliated with Bay Path University may be asked to complete a visitor registration form.

 - Because of space constraints during the regular semesters, the computer room on the lower level is reserved during certain posted hours and days exclusively for Bay Path and Cooperating Colleges of Greater Springfield students, faculty, and staff.

 - Library patrons who abuse this or other Hatch Library policies may be prohibited from using the library.
-Currently this restriction applies, until further notice, to non-Bay Path College users under the age of 18, unless accompanied by an adult.
+Currently this restriction applies, until further notice, to non-Bay Path University users under the age of 18, unless accompanied by an adult.

 - Library staff should warn users, especially the general public who are obviously abusing the printing privilege, that charges of 10 cents per page may be charged for excessive printing.